 Maps of ground magnetic stations

 DTU Space operates the Greenland magnetometer array, including 19 variometer stations whereof 3 are geomagnetic observatories.
 This array consists of a West Coast Chain with 13 stations including three observatories between 77.47 and 61.16 geographic North.
-On the East Coast 5 variometer stations are located between 81.6 and 65.6 geographic North.
+One station are located on the Ice Cap at 72.3 degrees Geographic North and on the East Coast 5 variometer stations are located between 81.6 and 65.6 geographic North.

 The data base of 5 Greenland Ice Cap variometer stations in cooperation with Virginia Tech, USA, operated between 1991 and 2006.
 A more detailed description of the Magnetometer Array on the Greenland Ice Cap (MAGIC sites) is available from the website of the Magnetosphere-Ionosphere Science Team (MIST).